Frequently Asked Questions

 I’ve heard that you need to pass an exit exam before you can pass on to College Writing.
 Is that the case?

 No. In Fall 2015, the university eliminated the exit exam and replaced it with a culminating portfolio.
 The portfolio, which includes several pieces of writing, is assessed by the student’s instructor and at least one other reader.
 For more information on the portfolios, see our grading policy.
 If the portfolio demonstrates that the student is ready for college writing, the student will move on.
-If not, a student will enroll in an additional quarter of ELWR.
+If not, a student will enroll in an additional AWP course as long as they have not exceeded their ELWR quarters of eligibility.

 If I don’t agree with the outcome regarding my AWPE or my portfolio, can I appeal?